 Open on Saturdays, Sundays, and national holidays, Minburi’s Kwan Riam Floating Market makes for a great day trip.
 Located in Bangkok’s eastern suburb along the Khlong (Canal) San Saeb, this wonderful market is very laid back and has great food, petting zoos, shops, and entertainment.
 Opened in 2012, it caters primarily toward Thai tourists and is more upscale than many other floating markets.
 Continue reading Minburi’s Kwan Riam Floating Market

-Our 2687 KM / 1669 Mile road trip originates in Bangkok and heads north along the Burmese border.
-We travel the western and northern portions of the Mae Hong Son Loop before heading north through Chiang Dao to the Golden Triangle.
-We finish our trip in Chiang Rai before returning to Bangkok.
+Our 2687 KM / 1669 Mile road trip originated in Bangkok and headed north along the Burmese border.
+We traveled the western and northern portions of the Mae Hong Son Loop before heading north through Chiang Dao to the Golden Triangle.
+We finished our trip in Chiang Rai before returning to Bangkok.
 Continue reading Northwest Thailand Road Trip

 Over 700 years old, Chiang Mai, known as the “Rose of the North,” is one of Thailand’s largest cities.
 Located 700 miles north of Bangkok, Chiang Mai is the gateway to the wonderful northern mountains and the Golden Triangle.
 The city itself has a distinctive charm and a very rich history.
 Continue reading Chiang Mai, Thailand